HTO3/Hto3.WindowsServiceJumpStart/README.md

 Enable Windows Service projects to run as application and be auto installable.
 See below the out-of-box features through a UI:
 - Install
 - Uninstall
-- Run as application (to easily debug your service)
+- Run as application (commonly used to help you to debug your service)
   - Start
   - Stop
   - Pause